-To change color maps from the keyboard shortcuts, press "Y" to go into "cmap" mode.
+To change color maps from the keyboard shortcuts, press Space followed by "y" to go into "cmap" mode.
 While in "cmap" mode you can change color maps by scrolling the mouse, pressing the up/down keys, or the "b" and "n" keys.

 While in "cmap" mode, pressing "I" (uppercase) will invert the current color map.
+Press Esc to exit cmap mode.

 Note: Setting a new color map will cancel the color map inversion.
 Some color maps are available in both regular and inverted forms.
-If selecting an already inverted (aka "reversed") color map it is not necessary to explicitly invert it
+If selecting an already inverted (aka "reversed") color map it is not necessary to explicitly invert it.